guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

   <em>Early morning in Dirang</em>
 </div>

 The next morning we started early as usual.
 Around 20 kms from Dirang we reached the Baishakhi canteen.
-The sun had barely made an appearance till now and we stopped for breakfast and something warm to drink.
+The sun had barely made an appearance till now.
+Parul had decided to layer up here and it was only once she was shivering that we realised that the temperature out here was 6 degrees!
+We decided to stop longer for breakfast and something warm to drink.
 The Tawang route has a lot of good army run canteens that the civilians can use.
 It is set up to compensate for the lack of tourist facilities otherwise.
 We had momos and sat sipping on some tea, waiting for the sun to break out of the clouds.
 Little did we know that this was the perpetual state of this region.

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7807/46494312224_f0f0c56b30_c.jpg" data-toggle="lightbox">